Il-Wasla tal-George Cross fil-Marsa

 The full programme of events

-Here is the up-to-date list of activities that one can expect on Sunday 16th October:
+Here is the up-to-date list of activities that one could partake in on Sunday 16th October:

 9am: The opening of the Commemorative exhibition titled “Was it worth it?” at the Marsa Local Council premises.
-The exhibition will remain open till 6pm.
+The exhibition remained open till 6pm.

 10-11.30am: A Royal Engineers Malta Bomb Disposal re-enactment and a static outdoor exhibition of military vehicles near Maria Regina parish church.
-The convoy of military vehicles will depart from the area and move to Marsa Cross road near Holy Trinity church, where the public will be able to view them.
+The convoy of military vehicles will depart from the area and move to Marsa Cross road near Holy Trinity church, where the public was able to view them.

 11.30am-12.30pm: A debate on the wartime experience with the participation of the public and organised by the Marsa Historical and Cultural Group.